 The Intent of our Geography Curriculum

-It is the intent of the Geography Curriculum to provide plentiful of opportunities for the children to learn about the world that they live in.
+It is the intent of the Geography Curriculum to provide plenty of opportunities for the children to learn about the world that they live in.
 This includes the children learning the location of different countries, cities and towns in the UK and across the world and learning about the human and physical geography of these locations.
 It also includes the children learning what it is like to live in these places by making observations, carrying out research, reading graphs and charts and asking questions.

 The Implementation of our Geography Curriculum